fedefa/rainbow_formatter/README.md

-This is my customization over [Matt Sears](https://github.com/mattsears/nyan-cat-formatter) Nyan Cat RSpec Formatter.
+This is my approach over [Matt Sears](https://github.com/mattsears/nyan-cat-formatter) Nyan Cat RSpec Formatter.
 It simply creates a rainbow trail of test results.
 It also counts the number of examples as they execute and highlights failed and pending specs.

 The rainbow changes colors as it runs.
 See it in action [here](http://vimeo.com/32424001).